LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

-Finally, if the user specifies that :math:`f^I(t,y)` depends linearly on :math:`y` in ARKStep or MRIStep and if the Newton-based SUNNonlinearSolver module is used, then the problem :eq:`Residual` will be solved using only a single Newton iteration.
+Finally, if the user specifies that :math:`f^I(t,y)` depends linearly on :math:`y` in ARKStep or MRIStep and if the Newton-based SUNNonlinearSolver module is used, then the problem :eq:`ARKODE_Residual` will be solved using only a single Newton iteration.
 In this case, an additional user-supplied argument indicates whether this Jacobian is time-dependent or not, signaling whether the Jacobian or preconditioner needs to be recomputed at each stage or time step, or